ktwwong/KTgames/README.md

 https://youtu.be/WBGfqgVyMrw

-Hey everyone, I have reviewed the code after a year, I change a lot but now the website finally been deployed.
-If you want to take a look, there come the link(Thanks for Herokuapp let me have free hosting server):
+Hey everyone, I have reviewed the code after a year, I change a lot andnow the website finally been deployed.
+If you want to take a look, there come the link(Thanks for Herokuapp let me have the free hosting server):

 https://ktgames.herokuapp.com